 323 B.C.E. -.
 Although a masterful general, he lacked administrative skills.
 Shortly after his death, his empire was divided among his contesting generals.
 An important legacy of his conquest of Persia was the introduction of the Persian imperial practices into the West.
 Many of these practices particularly those relating to state administration and the rule of law were later adopted by the Roman Empire.

 247 B.C.E. - 87 years after the invasion, the Iranians gradually defeated the invaders.
-The Parthians (Ashkanian), a tribal kingdom from northeastern Iran of the coastal areas broke the Macedonian dynasty, gradually defeated the Greek Seleucids and consolidated their control over all of Persia and they remained true to the spirit and culture of Persia, and did their best to make positive contributions.
+The Parthians (Ashkanian), a tribal kingdom from northeastern Persia of the coastal areas broke the Macedonian dynasty, gradually defeated the Greek Seleucids and consolidated their control over all of Persia and they remained true to the spirit and culture of Persia, and did their best to make positive contributions.

 The Greco-Persian wars and Alexander’s victories proved that light-armed troops could not stop heavy, well-trained, and brilliantly led infantry of the type of hoplites or phalanx.
 These could only be encountered with even more heavily armed and highly professional cavalry causing disorder in the massed ranks and then attacking them on vulnerable points with bowshots capable of piercing armour and lances effective against shields.
-This lesson went home with the Parthians who in ousting the Seleucids from Iran formed their own professional armies and taking into consideration of what was needed against their enemies.
+This lesson went home with the Parthians who in ousting the Seleucids from Persia formed their own professional armies and taking into consideration of what was needed against their enemies.
 Their victory over the Romans in 53 B.C.E. elevated the Parthian Empire into a of their era.

 Parthian Commander - The Legendary General Surena

 The Amazons - One of the areas that have received the least amount of attention by international scholarship is the role of women warriors of ancient Persia.
 The role of ancient Persian female warriors can be traced back several millenniums.
 The women warriors, known as “Amazons” by the ancient Greeks, were typical of such fighters who prevailed in Iran’s north (modern Gilan, Mazandaran, Gorgan) and northwest (modern Azarbaijan in Iran) as early as the 5th century B.C.E. or earlier.
 There have been numerous finds in the gravesites of ancient North-Iranic warriors known as the Scythians (Saka in Persian) and their Sarmatian (or Ard-Alan) successors.
-The ancient burial mounds have often yielded the remains of women warriors who were buried alongside their swords and other war equipments.
+The ancient burial mounds have often yielded the remains of women warriors who were buried alongside their swords, shields and other war equipments.
 These burial mounds have been discovered in various forms fall the way into the Caucasus and Iran (to the north and northwest).

 The Achaemenid Unit of Persian Female Warriors.
 The Commander is in front